Build the Industry Expertise and Business Savvy Needed to Succeed

 Project Managers have Many Job Opportunities

-Job opportunities for qualified construction managers, specifically those with a bachelor’s degree in construction management or civil engineering (with construction electives), are expected to be in high demand through 2022.
+Job opportunities for qualified construction managers, specifically those with a bachelor’s degree in construction management or civil engineering (with construction electives), are expected to be in high demand through 2031.
 In fact, industry is increasingly using “design-build” methods for construction projects which increases the demand for project management in construction professionals.
-Students with an interest in project management, and who have the personality and technical ability to meet the rigorous demands of this career field, should seriously consider Florida Tech’s bachelor’s degree in construction management program where virtually 100% of recent graduates have found rewarding and lucrative jobs immediately upon graduation!
+Students with an interest in project management, and who have the personality and technical ability to meet the rigorous demands of this career field, should seriously consider Florida Tech’s bachelor’s degree in construction management program where nearly all recent graduates have found rewarding and lucrative jobs immediately upon graduation!